Free Ride Bicycle Project

-9.1 The Articles of Incorporation and the Bylaws of the Corporation may be amended by consensus of the Collective Council at two duly-convened meetings which are no less than thirty days apart.
+9.1 The Articles of Incorporation and the Bylaws of the Corporation may be amended by majority-vote of the Collective Council at two duly-convened meetings which are no less than thirty days apart.

 10.1 Fiscal Year.
 The fiscal year of the Corporation shall begin on January 1st and end on December 31st.